Hello and welcome to my website. I’m a Scottish writer and editor living in Glasgow, with an interest in medical archive and asylum history…

 Gilly

-These connected activities fed my imagination, and I wrote more.
-And better.
-In 2023 I was shortlisted in a major literary competition which led to being signed by an agent – there’s more about The Legacy of Gabriel Thorne on his page!
+These connected activities fed my imagination, and I wrote more and extended the reach of my collaborative work.
+In 2023 I was shortlisted in a major literary competition which led to being signed by an agent – there’s more about my debit novel ‘The Legacy of Gabriel Thorne’ on his page!
 My research in mental health archives, and especially the history of Gartnavel Royal Asylum, introduced me to a piece of Glasgow history that’s largely forgotten.
-Inventing characters to allow it to become better-known was an exciting process, and I’m looking forward to bringing this book to publication in 2024.
+Inventing characters to allow it to become better-known was an exciting process, and I’m looking forward to my novel finding a publisher.

 I continue to be involved in the writing world as creator and editor – I believe one feeds off and benefits the other, always – and can’t wait to explore new stories and archives.
 Thanks for visiting, and for reading!